United States Football League (2022–2023): Compensation

+USFL draft

+2022 USFL draft

+The USFL inaugural draft, also known as the 2022 USFL player selection meeting, was the player selection process to fill the rosters of the eight teams for the 2022 USFL season.
+The draft was held on February 22–23, 2022, with the results of the 280 players selected released through the USFL's social media channels.

+2023 USFL draft

+The 2023 USFL draft, also known as the 2023 USFL college draft, was the second annual meeting of USFL franchises to select newly eligible players.
+The draft consisted of 2023 draft eligible players and 80 players were drafted.

+Records

 League finances

-Fox Sports owns the league and has reportedly committed $150 million–$200 million over three years to its operations, with plans to attract an additional $250 million from investors.
+Fox Sports owns the league and has reportedly committed $150–$200 million over three years to its operations, with plans to attract an additional $250 million from investors.
 For the 2022 regular season, tickets would be sold at $10 per person, with children aged 15 and under free, for the two semi-final games tickets are sold at $15 per person and children under 15 at $5 those prices are increased by $5 for the championship game.

 The league draws revenue of less than $10 million, making it ineligible to seek P visas for players from outside the United States; Liam Dobson, a Canadian offensive lineman, was disqualified from playing in the USFL because of the league's lack of revenue.

 Gambling

 On March 3, 2022, the league announced fifteen states have approved legal, regulated betting on USFL games.